|MapGazer – Using Areas|

 To create an image from a map, create an area then select Save area as image from the pop-up menu displayed by right-clicking on the area border.
 This will display a save dialog which lets you select the folder and enter the name for the new image.

-Images include visible marks, and the scale (if being shown) and are saved in either .jpg (JPEG, the default) or .png (Portable Network Graphics) format; after the image is saved it will be opened (using the current viewer for the image type selected) so you can check it, save it in a different format, print it, etc.
+Images include visible marks, and any scales, and are saved in either .jpg (JPEG, the default) or .png (Portable Network Graphics) format; after the image is saved it will be opened (using the current viewer for the image type selected) so you can check it, save it in a different format, print it, etc.

-You can inspect the dimensions of an area in pels (image pixels) at the current zoom using the Details dialog (see above).
+You can inspect the dimensions of an area in pels (image pixels) at the current zoom using the Details dialog (see above), and they are also shown by default in the status information.

 To save a subsection of the map, create an area then select Save area as map from the pop-up menu.
 This will display a dialog showing a folder tree (usually including the parent of the current map).
 You should normally enter a new name for a folder into which the map will be saved, then press OK.
 The map save takes place in the background and a progress box showing its progress will be shown; this can take some time if the area is large.

-The map save saves at least the tiles from the source map that overlap or are within the designated area.
-All layers in the source map will also appear in the saved map (i.e., the area saved is not zoom-dependent).
+The map save copies at least the tiles from the source map that overlap or are within the designated area.
+All layers in the source map that have tiles in the area will also appear in the saved map (the area saved is not zoom-dependent).

 The target folder (map) may already have data.
 In this case the target map must be compatible (that is, have the same number of tiles per file).
 If both source and target contain the same tile then the source tile is used (written).